 We value the contributions of every teammate, and have made a long term bet on you and your career by having you on the team.
-If you are considering leaving Sourcegraph, please share with your manager what would make you happy to stay (e.g. work on a different team/project, switch roles, change compensation) so that we can propose a plan to keep you on the team.
+We encourage open and transparent communication with your manager.
+If you’re considering leaving Sourcegraph, reach out to your manager to discuss your reasons for leaving, and how we might be able to convince you to stay (explore new projects, take on new responsibilities, look into a role change, etc.).

 We want everyone to be successful in their jobs and careers and we do our best to only extend offers to candidates who we believe will be successful on our team, but no hiring process is perfect and occasionally we need to part ways with a teammate.